Slimming down is tough.

 Particles disrupt appetite-governing hormones

-The idea of microscopic airborne particles causing you to gain weight seems like science fiction, but the science is solid.
+The idea of microscopic airborne particles causing love handles to pop up seems like science fiction, but the science is solid.

 Fine particles, measuring less than 2.5 microns across, and ultrafine particles, less than 0.1 microns across, are believed to be the pollutants most responsible for disrupting metabolic function.